chaoma6/Ecommerce-Comfy/README.md

 - User reviews and ratings: Read and submit reviews for products, helping other customers make informed decisions.

 ## Installation
--Clone the repository:
+- Clone the repository:
--Navigate to the project directory:
+- Navigate to the project directory:
--Install the required dependencies:
+- Install the required dependencies:
--Start the application:
+- Start the application: